Regd.No.: 126198/071/072

 The Three High Passes involves Kongma-La, Cho-La and Renjo-La with visit of Everest base camp trek

 I was so surprised to be in Nepal, very friendly people, where everything was normal and peaceful life.
-Joining for Three High Passes Trekking was just great and marvelous.
-An adventure worth an experience facing outmost views of world’s highest peaks along with beautiful local culture of Sherpa.
+Joining Three High Passes Trekking was just great and marvelous.
+An adventure worth experiencing facing the outmost views of the world’s highest peaks along with the beautiful local culture of Sherpa.

 The trek was quite hard and challenging sometimes, but the expert guide of Team Himalaya made the journey easier and worth the trek.

-The Three High Passes involves Kongma-La, Cho-La and Renjo-La with visit of Everest base camp trek.
-Truly a tough adventure but possible with great guide and staff of Team Himalaya.
+The Three High Passes involve Kongma-La, Cho-La, and Renjo-La with the visit to the Everest base camp trek.
+Truly a tough adventure but possible with the great guide and staff of Team Himalaya.

 testimonial image